Jongy/Jongy.github.io/_posts/2020-04-25-gcc-assert-introspect.md

 As you can see, even for simple expressions it quickly becomes complex.
 For example, if any of the subexpressions has side-effects, it must be stored in a temporary variable (like `_tmp`) so we don't invoke those side-effects multiple times.
-In the real world it's gets even more complicated ;)
+In the real world it gets even more complicated ;)

 Lucky for us, this conversion is entirely automatic!
 `py.test` takes care of everything, and we get to write human-readable assert expressions.